-We will be holding a public information event at the Burton Library on Wednesday 18th May from 4pm to 7pm to discuss the plans for the upcoming habitat enhancement works that will take place on the Burton Washlands this summer.
+We held a public information event at the Burton Library on Wednesday 18th May from 4pm to 7pm to discuss the plans for the upcoming habitat enhancement works that will take place on the Burton Washlands this summer.

 We will be enhancing 5 hectares of grassland on the Burton Washlands this August which will contribute towards improving biodiversity on the floodplain by enriching the area with native wild flowers.
 This will provide a crucial pollen resource for insects such as bees and butterflies and enable local users of the floodplain to become more closely connected to nature on their doorstep.
 The areas where we will be enhancing may look temporarily bare in patches, this is to enable the flower seed to reach the soils.
 Please bare with us as grasslands can take some time to reach their full potential as wildflower meadows.

 Due to poor weather conditions in early 2021, we were unable to dig the proposed test pits in January as planned.
 This work has been postponed and is expected to take place in this summer.
 Further details will be posted here in due course.

 We will be delivering the biodiversity enhancement program as set out in the Burton Washlands Vision through our Living Floodplains project.

 Prior to the delivery of this program, we need to understand the geology of the Washlands before we are able to confirm a final suite of biodiversity projects.
 One of the steps in this process is to dig a series of test pits.
 We will be digging aproximately 10 test pits across the Washlands in January 2021 as part of our investigations.